 Next, we examine some standard loss distributions with varying shape features which are often employed in the actuarial and reliability theory and practice.
 From this family we examine Student-t, LogNormal, Gamma, Weibull, Pareto and the more flexible Generalized Extreme Value (GEV) model.

-\begin{example}[Student-t] A Student-t risk presents quite similar behaviour with the Normal distribution, but allows for heavier tail controlled by the degrees of freedom (shape) parameter $\nu \geq 1$.
+\begin{example}[Student-t] A $t$-distributed loss random variable displays quite similar behaviour with the Normal distribution, but allows for heavier tail controlled by the degrees of freedom (shape) parameter $\nu \geq 1$.
 In this case, the $\theta$-index is given by

 where $g_{\nu}(\cdot)$ and $t^{-1}_{\nu}(\cdot)$ denote the probability density function and the quantile function of the standard Student-t distribution with $\nu$ degrees of freedom.
 Because of the symmetry of the distribution we obtain $D_X = (0.5,1)$ which is independent of the shape parameter $\nu$. \end{example}